 If you require support for disability reasons, for example particular teaching and exam arrangements, please contact the Disability Team in Student Services who can provide support for a wide range of disabilities, such as learning difficulties, visual and hearing impairments, mobility difficulties, Asperger's, mental health, long-standing medical condition and much more (www.st-andrews.ac.uk/students/advice/disabilities).

-In the School of Biology, Dr Fran der Weduwen is the Disability Coordinator.
+In the School of Biology, Dr Kelly Robinson (Dr Fran der Weduwen from Jan '24) is the Disability Coordinator and can be reached on Biodisabilities@st-andrews.ac.uk.

 Opportunities outside semester time

 Careers, internships and work experience